Try something different to get your family out of its vacation comfort zone.

 The all-inclusive rates at Vista Verde Ranch include accommodations, three daily meals, horseback riding, guided hikes and mountain biking, paddle boarding, rock climbing trips, photography workshops, and an assortment of wine, beer and sodas.
 Rates also include kid, tween, and teen programs for ages 6-years and older.

-	Mountain Sky opened its doors to guests in 1929 with upscale amenities, fine dining, and 17,000 acres of unspoiled wilderness and sweeping views of Montana.
-The property’s dense landscape stretches from the area near the Yellowstone River along Paradise Valley and upward through meadows, pine forests, and aspen all the way to the Gallatin National Forest.
+Mountain Sky opened its doors to guests in 1929 with upscale amenities, fine dining, and 17,000 acres of unspoiled wilderness.
+With sweeping views of Montana, the property’s dense landscape stretches near the Yellowstone River along Paradise Valley.
+There are meadows, pine forests, and aspen all the way to the Gallatin National Forest.

 Adventurous families hike through miles of trail, go rafting down the Yellowstone River, or try their hand at mountain stream fly fishing.
 Grown-ups can indulge in afternoon yoga sessions or a massage while kids splash in the pool with views of Emigrant Peak.
 For a family bonding experience, Mountain Sky offers family-style barbecue and an hors d’oeuvres hayride before snuggling around the campfire.

 Programs are available for guests 6 years and under with scavenger hunts, lead-line horseback rides, and games along with evening sessions so kids can eat with new friends while grown-ups unwind.
 Older children and teens also have organized fun with talent show skits, learning to shoot clay targets at the supervised shooting range, and organized offsite adventures.